 American Society of Civil Engineers

-Managed a project requiring risk assessment support and sampling program design and oversight for asbestos in soils for large land area.
-Provided technical risk-assessment based support for data quality objectives.
+Managed a project involving potential exposures to residual chrysotile asbestos-containing pipe wrap in Colorado and Nebraska.
+The project included design and oversight of activity-based sampling to quantify asbestos releases during actual agricultural and simulated residential activities in soils at multiple locations over a large land area.
+Technical risk-assessment based support was provided for data quality objectives.
 Oversaw and directed the team responsible for design of field activity based sampling program.

-Evaluated vapor intrusion risks and hazards for a large fuel storage terminal site.
+Evaluated vapor intrusion risks and hazards for a large fuel storage terminal site in California.
 The assessment evaluated both indoor and outdoor air concentrations.
 Groundwater and soil gas data were used to provide screening level risk estimates for offsite residents and workers.

 Provided litigation support in cases involving exposure to arsenic in indoor dust alleged to be associated with agricultural soil amendment with chicken litter.
 Evaluated and critiqued indoor dust-to-air models and risk calculations presented by opposing experts.